All Episodes

 And our guy says, you know, you have a point.

-Look at our look at our Arizona law.
+Look at our Arizona law.

-That's that's what's that's what's new here.
+That's what's new here.

-How many of China's people in poverty have a couple of television sets, maybe a couple cell phones and a car?
+How many of China's people in poverty have a couple of television sets, maybe a couple cell phones, and a car?

-Uh I just these comparisons here are are are ridiculous.
+I just, these comparisons here are ridiculous.

 But this is the first time I know of we've ever agreed with them in their assessment of us.